Eolson6/weekend-challenge-5-feedback-master/README.md

  For this assignment, you will be creating a feedback form modeled after Prime's system.
 Feedback will be collected over 4 views, and when all steps are complete, your app will save the feedback in the database.
 In a separate part of the page, display the current feedback values and a submit button.
+![alt text]"relative path"
 ### SETUP

-Create your database and tables using the provided `data.sql` file.
+[ ]Create your database and tables using the provided `data.sql` file.
 Start the server.

 ```
 npm install